 Justice Department Blasts Purdue Pharma's Bankruptcy Plan

-The U.S. Justice Department is condemning a proposed bankruptcy settlement for Purdue Pharma, the maker of Oxcontin.
+The U.S. Justice Department is condemning a proposed bankruptcy settlement for Purdue Pharma, the maker of Oxycontin.
 In court filings Monday, two divisions of the DOJ described the plan as fatally flawed.

 The DOJ's U.S. Trustee program, which serves as a national watchdog over the federal bankruptcy system, said the deal is unconstitutional and illegal.